Function spaces and classifying spaces of algebras over a prop: Dg categories associated to colored dg props

 The tensor product is defined by

 The complexes of morphisms are

-The composition on the dg hom is the vertical composition product of $P_{\mathcal{I}}$, and the tensor product of morphisms is the horizontal composition product of $P_{\mathcal{I}}$. \end{defn} In other words, the category $cat(P_{\mathcal{I}})$ is a differential graded monoidal category monoidally generated on objects by the set of colours of $P_{\mathcal{I}}$.
-This can be generalized in any symmetric monoidal category, giving an alternative definition of a colored prop: \begin{defn} (1) A $C$-colored prop in a symmetric monoidal category $\mathcal{C}$ is a small symmetric monoidal category enriched in $\mathcal{C}$ and monoidally generated by $C$.
+The composition on the dg hom is the vertical composition product of $P_{\mathcal{I}}$, and the tensor product of morphisms is the horizontal composition product of $P_{\mathcal{I}}$. \end{defn} In other words, the category $\mathtt{cat}(P_{\mathcal{I}})$ is a differential graded monoidal category monoidally generated on objects by the set of colours of $P_{\mathcal{I}}$.
+This can be generalized in any symmetric monoidal category, giving an alternative definition of a colored dg prop: \begin{defn} (1) A $C$-colored dg prop is a small symmetric monoidal dg category monoidally generated by $C$.